Spirit Of The Yukon

 Arrive in Anchorage

-Today your adventure begins upon arrival in Anchorage, a picturesque city sandwiched between 5,000-foot peaks and the Cook Inlet, home to one of the world’s only urban Beluga whale pods.
-If you purchased your airline tickets from YMT, you will be welcomed by a representative and transferred to your hotel.
-Approximately 40 percent of Alaska’s population lives in Anchorage, where you can always find great food and a killer cup of coffee.
-Sample some fresh-caught local salmon or reindeer sausage, but stay on the lookout for wild moose, who have been known to wander through downtown.
-Relax this afternoon and tonight, because tomorrow the fun really starts!
+Today your adventure begins upon arrival in Anchorage.
+If you booked your flight with YMT, a representative will greet you at the airport and transfer you to your hotel.
+This picturesque city sandwiched between 5,000-foot peaks and the Cook Inlet is home to one of the world’s only urban beluga whale pods.
+As for humans, nearly half of Alaska’s population lives in Anchorage.
+You can always find great food like fresh-caught local salmon or reindeer sausage, and a killer cup of coffee.
+Just remember to keep your eyes peeled for wild moose, who have been known to wander through downtown.
+Relax this evening, because tomorrow the fun really starts!

 Aspen Hotel or similar